CollinAlpert/Java2DB/README.md

 ### Duplicate value checking
 To check if a column's values are unique in a table, use the `hasDuplicates` method provided by the `BaseService`.
 It will return `true` if there is at least one duplicate value and false if all the values are unique.

+### Asynchronous queries
+As of version 4.0 it is possible to execute all of the CRUD operations asynchronously.
+To use the asynchronous methods with your service classes, the individual service class should inherit from the `AsyncBaseService`.
+You wil find all the methods that the `BaseService` has plus every method with an `Async` suffix.
+That is the asynchronous version.
+Currently, there is no support for asynchronous pagination.

 ### Column name deviations
 To be able to target any column naming conventions, it is possible to explicitly tell Java2DB which table column a POJO field targets with the `@ColumnName` attribute.
 Simply apply the attribute to a field.